okashakhan4141/ngx-intl-telephone-input/README.md

 ## Dependencies

-**ngx-intl-telephone-input** has only one dependency, [awesome-phonenumber](https://www.npmjs.com/package/awesome-phonenumber) v3.3.0 for formatting and validating user's input.
+**Ngx-Intl-Telephone-Input** has only one dependency, [awesome-phonenumber](https://www.npmjs.com/package/awesome-phonenumber) v3.3.0 for formatting and validating user's input.
 You need to add this package as well before using _intl-tel-input_.

 ## Comparison with other libraries

-Although, there are a lot of packages out there but this package has a slight advantange over them.
+Although, there are a lot of packages out there but this package has some advantanges over them.
 The `first` one being dependencies.
-The package is inspired by [NgxIntlTelInput](https://www.npmjs.com/package/ngx-intl-tel-input) `(Do check them as well)` that has 2 dependencies but this package has only 1 dependency and that too for formatting and validations.
+The package itself is inspired from [NgxIntlTelInput](https://www.npmjs.com/package/ngx-intl-tel-input) `(Do check them as well)`, that has 2 dependencies but this package has only 1 dependency and that too for formatting and validations.
+The dependency size is also small.

-The `second` one is the way **ngx-intl-telephone-input** formats user input.
-For example when user inputs any number, the formatter formats the user input based on `NATIONAL OR INTERNATIONAL` (according to selection) and checks the validation of input on evry keystroke and gives feedback to user as well.
+The `second` one is the way **Ngx-Intl-Telephone-Input** formats user input.
+It comes with **_As You Type Formatting_** that formats user's input on every keystroke depending on the validation status.
+For example when user starts typing any number, the formatter checks the validation status based on `NATIONAL OR INTERNATIONAL` (according to selection) and formats the number once it is valid.

 > Please refer to [DEMO](https://github.com/okashakhan4141/ngx-intel-telephone-input/blob/master/projects/ngx-intl-telephone-input/README.md#demo) section for more insights!